 Zulutrade has been around for a long time but I’ve found it to only provide mixed results.
 Zulutrade is just a signals provider.
 You need to register with the platform as well as with a forex broker.
 Once you’ve connected with your brokerage account, you’ll be able to copy “traders” on the platform.
 I put “traders” in brackets because I’ve always found that many of these traders are bots.
 And although they may provide short term results, I don’t believe Zulutrade is a genuine long term money making option.

-Here my top tips for making money with copy trading.
-I’ve been using this method for the past few years with success.
+Here my top tips for copy trading.
 Let me know in the comments if you have other tips.

 Copy Trade multiple people/signals – I’ve never known anyone who has made consistent returns by copy trading a single person.
 Diversification is key.
 Aim to copy trade 3+ people or signals.